UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Https.md

 # Using HTTPS with our server

-We made the decision to not add any SSL support directly to our server.
-Instead, we placed a simple proxy in front of it to handle all of that.
-Following all the instructions in this document should successfully redirect all HTTP requests to HTTPS, and cause all HTTPS requests to go to our server.
+This document describes how one can use NGINX as a reverse proxy in front our server to provide HTTPS and and redirect plain HTTP requests to HTTPS.
+These steps assume that you are running Ubuntu 16.04.2 LTS, but should be fairly easy to adapt to similar operating systems.
+This document also assumes that you will use [certbot](https://certbot.eff.org/) to get certificates from Let's Encrypt.
+You should configure certbot to automatically renew these certificates before they expire, but we don't document that here.

 You will need to be logged in as root on your server to perform these tasks.
-These steps assume that you are running Ubuntu 16.04.2 LTS.

 Throughout this guide, we write "yourdomainname" where you should put your domain name, e.g. "example.com" or "morris.umn.edu", etc.